We make games. Launching Fall 2021.

 Who should I contact for more information?

 We make games.
 We learn by doing.
 We get better.

-Our one-week intensive course uses an integrated approach to the four key areas of game production: Code, Story, Content, and Practice.
-These four areas operate in harmony to produce the quality players demand.
+Our one-week intensive course uses an integrated approach to the four key pillars of game design: Code, Story, Content, and Practice.
+These four pillars operate in harmony to produce the quality players demand.
 Students in this program will work through two game-jam sessions; one at the start and one at the end of the course.
 The instructors, along with industry experts, will assess each participant and provide a skill development plan, including a model for personal portfolios required when applying for work in the industry.

 The shortened timeframe for this intensive means participants are expected to enter the program with an area of focus in mind, and a desire to align their existing skills with the team-based approach of the profession.
 Growth in the profession often involves the expansion of skillsets, but careers are built by working from strength to strength and not from generalization.